Pollis22/JIE-Mastery-Tutor-V2/replit.md

 ## Overview
 This project is a production-ready conversational AI tutoring web platform designed to help students learn Math, English, and Spanish.
 It features interactive voice conversations, personalized quizzes, and adaptive learning paths.
 The platform includes a fully functional multi-agent ElevenLabs ConvAI system with five age-specific AI tutors (K-2, Grades 3-5, 6-8, 9-12, College/Adult), each optimized for their target age group's complexity, vocabulary, and teaching approaches.
 The system is designed for high reliability and a streamlined user experience, focusing on immediate voice tutoring without dynamic agent creation for each session.

+**Sibling-Friendly Design:** The platform prioritizes per-session configuration over user profile defaults, allowing parents to share one account across multiple children.
+Each tutoring session can specify different grade levels and subjects, while all sessions share the same minute pool.
+This flexibility is a key selling point - families only need one subscription regardless of how many children use the service.

 ## User Preferences
 Preferred communication style: Simple, everyday language.